sioux-technologies/pyjuggling/README.md

 Juggling balls vision counter
 -----------------------------

-Juggling balls vision counter is an application that detects juggling balls and tracks them to count how many times each juggling ball is tossed.
-The application is written using Python programming language.
+pyjuggling (juggling balls vision counter) is an application that detects juggling balls and tracks them to count how many times each juggling ball is tossed.
+The application is written using Python 3 programming language.

 The detection process consists following phases:
 1. Movement detection to consider only moving parts of each frame.